KSPModdingLibs/KSPBuildTools/docs/actions/build-assetbundles.md

 ```

 ### Build Method
 By default, this action will use the [`KSPBuildTools.KSPBuildTools.AssetBundleBuilder.BuildBundles` build method](../../.github/actions/build-assetbundles/AssetBundleBuilder.cs).
 This function calls on the Unity build pipeline to build your assetbundles.
-If you need, you can provide your own custom build function and call it with the `build-method` input.
+If you need, you can provide your own custom build function and call it with the {any}`build-method` input.